The ultimate guide to Rust newtypes

 We create an EmailAddress from the raw, uppercase &str 30, and insert it into login_attempts with a value of 2.

 When we attempt to get the value back out using raw_lowercase as the key 32... armageddon.
-There is no corresponding entry in login_attempts. 😱
+There is no corresponding entry in the HashMap. 😱

-This happens because we've violated HashMap's assumption about types that implement Borrow.
-A type which is Borrow<T> must hash and compare like T. Since EmailAddress hashes and defines equality differently to &str, we cannot use &str to look up EmailAddresses in a HashMap.
+This happens because we've violated HashMap's assumption about how Borrow should be implemented.
+A type which is Borrow<T> must hash and compare identically to T. Since EmailAddress hashes and defines equality differently to &str, we cannot use &str to look up EmailAddresses in a HashMap.

 Since these invariants are assumed but not enforced, I consider Borrow implementations "unofficially unsafe".
 Scrutinize any Borrow implementation you see in code review.